 Once upon a time in a land far, far away, digital signage didn’t exist.

 If businesses wanted to attract the attention of consumers, they did it with posters, radio ads, or television spots.
-Sales people were deployed in droves, and the phone became a salesman’s best friend.
+Salespeople were deployed in droves, and the phone became a salesman’s best friend.

 Then the VCR was born.
-Not only did it allow us to see our favorite movie over and over again, it was the first indication that video could be produced, stored, and played back for promotional reasons.
-In the 1970’s, retailers could use the ancient machines to play commercials or advertisements in-house for their customers to view as they passed by the shirts to get to the pants.
+Not only did it allow us to see our favorite movie over and over again, but it was also the first indication that video could be produced, stored, and played back for promotional reasons.
+In the 1970s, retailers could use the ancient machines to play commercials or advertisements in-house for their customers to view as they passed by the shirts to get to the pants.

 That’s not digital signage, but they kind of hacked what they used to do what they could to draw attention to promotions.

 It was when the Internet was born that the concept of broadcasting on a larger footprint outside of a store or business started to turn in the minds of techno-geeks and advertisers.

 Today, the advancements of digital signage are beyond impressive.
 But to appreciate what a digital signage campaign can do for you and your business, you first must understand how it works.
 Learning the basics of such an awesome technological advancement can help you make the most cost-effective and reliable choices as you move from static posters and paper ads to powerful digital signage marketing.

 That means finding the best software to meet your needs, choosing the most reliable commercial display that will best reflect your message, and learning the language of digital technology so you don’t stare blankly at someone when they start talking nits and omnichannel, and other fun words we like to use in the industry.

 The last thing you want is to invest in a project that ends up costing you thousands of (unnecessary) dollars.